SimbaBlock/slppp/common/slppp-blog.md

 ## BLOG ID
 ```
-The Blog is identified by sha256 the create blog transaction outputscript which can be regarded as `blog_id`.
+The Blog is identified by sha256 the create blog transaction output(txid + n) which can be regarded as `blog_id`.
 ```

 ## Transaction Detail